 Provide all submissions in English or accompanied by a translation.

 Submit eight JPEG images that best represent your work.
 They can be no more than three MB per image.
 Each image should contain only one artwork.
 Two additional optional submissions: Installation documentation (either images or video) or detail shots.
 If your work is based in video, please submit up to two or three works totaling no more than fifteen minutes of video.
-Video can be submitted in MP4 or MOV format or by Vimeo link.
+Video can be submitted in MP4 or MOV format or by Vimeo or YouTube link.

 Submit either two or three videos or PDFs.
-If you submit via video, they should total no more than fifteen minutes together in MP4 or MOV format or by Vimeo link.
+If you submit via video, they should total no more than fifteen minutes together in MP4 or MOV format or by Vimeo or YouTube link.
 If you submit via PDF, they should total no more than 250MB or two or three PDFs of scripts or librettos, totaling no more than twenty pages.

 Submit eight to ten short poems or excerpts of poems.
 The total should not exceed 15 pages and should be in PDF format.